glennlum/REST-APIs-with-Flask-and-Python/README.md

 This code includes a Flask application with multiple API endpoints for managing a department store chain.

 # Project 4
-This code includes a builds on Project 3 by implementing the Flask REST-ful framework and JWT authentication.
+This code builds on Project 3 by utilising the Flask REST-ful framework and providing JWT authentication.

+# Project 5
+This code builds on Project 4 adding SQLite database connectivity.